tmanyika487/Web-Technologies/README.md

 Tanatswa Manyika — Profile / Mini-Portfolio

-A one-page, semantic HTML5 personal profile and mini-portfolio site built as coursework for Unit II, featuring an About Me section, a skills list, a project entry, and a working, natively-validated Contact Me form.
+A one-page, semantic HTML5 personal profile and mini-portfolio site built as coursework for Web Technologies, featuring an About Me section, a skills list, a project entry, and a working, natively-validated Contact Me form.

 Live Page

-Open `index.html` in a browser, or view it directly on GitHub Pages (if enabled) at: `https://tmanyika487.github.io/tanatswa-manyika-profile/`
+Open `My Profile.html` in a browser, or view it directly on GitHub Pages (if enabled) at: `https://tmanyika487.github.io/tanatswa-manyika-profile/`

 Accessibility: Peer Review Issue & Fix